 Mapping of potential sources of copper and zinc throughout the Kenai Watershed is an ongoing effort and will be completed in 2021.
-The final product will include a robust mapping tool that will help identify potential sources of copper and zinc.
+The final product will include a robust GIS mapping tool that will help identify potential sources of copper and zinc.
 This portion of the study will be concluded in 2021 with a final report further detailing area-specific sources of copper and zinc, advisable study expansions, and potential area-specific repercussions of elevated heavy metal levels.

 Addressing the identified data gaps would require varying levels of effort.
 For example, creation of an impervious surfaces layer would involve substantial efforts in heads-up digitizing and ground-truthing fieldwork of impervious surfaces, while including a stor

+Working here 2/19/2021